semver/semver/semver.md

 patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
 Major, minor, and patch versions are always compared numerically.
-Pre-release precedence MUST be determined by comparing each dot separated identifier as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order.
+Pre-release precedence MUST be determined by comparing each dot separated identifier from left to right as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order.
 Numeric identifiers always have lower precedence than non-numeric identifiers.
 A larger set of pre-release fields has a higher precedence than a smaller set, if all of the existing fields are equal.
 Example: 1.0.0-alpha < 1.0.0-alpha.beta < 1.0.0-alpha.1 < 1.0.0-beta < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.